-Phillip Island is known for its wildlife and natural landscapes, and at just two hours drive out of Melbourne — connected to the mainland by bridge — Phillip Island is a popular day trip for those who love the coast and enjoy spending time outside in nature.
+Phillip Island is known for its wildlife and natural landscapes, and at just two hours' drive out of Melbourne — connected to the mainland by a bridge — Phillip Island is a popular day trip for those who love the coast and enjoy spending time outside in nature.

 Wildlife on Phillip Island